 We are riding in an X-wing with a destination course converging on Star Wars: The Force Awakes.
 Nothing can stop this movie from being released.
 Everyone at Munch HQ is excited for it, and have sworn ourselves off from watching any more trailers until we can see it in theaters.
 But before we can allow ourselves to partake in, what we all hope, is a glorious film, we need to slog through the prequels; a task that could be a lot more dubious than we imagined.
 So dubious that we just decided to entirely skip Star Wars: The Phantom Menace.

-If you haven’t noticed it is pretty easy to lump all of the prequels together and just call it one giant mess that shouldn’t have necessarily befallen the Star Wars cinematic Universe.
-Where 4, 5, and 6 all seem to be distinct and powerful movies, the prequels kind of blur together in a mess of shiny visuals and sparse set design.
+If you haven’t noticed, it is pretty easy to lump all of the prequels together and just call it one giant mess that shouldn’t have necessarily befallen the Star Wars cinematic universe.
+Where IV, V, and VI all seem to be distinct and powerful movies, the prequels kind of blur together in a mess of shiny visuals and sparse set design.
 At the heart of the prequels is a greater focus on the duality of the force: the light and dark sides.
 Luckily enough, we only decided to watch two of the prequels, which provided us with the opportunity to do something incredibly interesting and something that all of us at Munch have taken pride in.
-Presenting our menu for Star Wars: Attack of the Clones, an entire meal focusing on light colored foods to represent the light side of the force.
+Presenting our menu for Star Wars: Attack of the Clones, an entire meal focusing on light-colored foods to represent the light side of the force.

 Up first is a delicious yellowtail crudo.
 Between the citrus, maldon sea salt, and the pepper, each bit was delicious and fresh.
 Light in flavor and texture, a perfect compliment to how Jedi like to rid themselves of fear and attachment.

-Next up, continuing in the theme of light and white foods we have a delicious fettucini alfredo.
+Next up, continuing in the theme of light and white foods, we have a delicious fettuccini alfredo.
 The right amount of cheese and cream flavor paired wonderfully with the homemade pasta.
-One small Qui-Gonn Jinn-like hair bun of pasta is all you need to be satisfied.
+One small Qui-Gonn-Jinn-like hair bun of pasta is all you need to be satisfied.

 Now the pantheon of white drinks is very exclusive, only letting a few members in, and most of those drinks contain milk in it.
 We already had a milk based cocktail for Episode IV, so we figured we should expand out a little bit and find something new to all of us.
 Rewind back to Ben’s birthday earlier this year where he received a subscription to the magazine Gather Journal, and received the most recent issue at that time.
-That issue hand the interesting title of Spectrum.
-Spectrum takes a look at foods created around all of the colors visible to the basic human eye.
-An incredibly fascinating magazine that provided us with one delicious drink in the form of the White Lady.
-This was not your normal White Lady though, we infused the usual Cointreau with thyme, and added a little bit of orange peel and rich simple syrup.
-The result a complex and herbaceous cocktail that was equal parts surprising and tasty.
+That issue had the interesting title of “Spectrum.”
+“Spectrum” takes a look at foods created around all of the colors visible to the human eye, and ultimately provided us with one delicious drink in the form of the White Lady.
+This was not your normal White Lady though: we infused the usual Cointreau with thyme, and added a little bit of orange peel and rich simple syrup.
+The result was a complex and herbaceous cocktail that was equal parts surprising and tasty.
 The thyme-infused Cointreau itself took on a beautiful jade like color and on its own provided a nice balance between citrus and herb.

 You probably know the drill by now, but just as a reminder we have included the rules below.
 These rules are VERY dangerous mind you, especially in this film.